27 Ways to Say “Thank You” in Italian

 This is the part of the post where I usually realize how rich a language Italian is.
 I’m very grata to be able to speak it.

 If you also think that Italian is a beautiful language and are determined to learn it, grazie di cuore for sharing this passion with me!

-If you’ve read this far, I really like you… and I really want you to enjoy your learning journey and to nail successfully learning the language!
+If you’ve read this far, I really like you… and I really want you to enjoy your learning journey and to successfully learn the language!

 That’s why I’ll give you some advice: check out Benny Lewis’ top resources for learning Italian.
 You’ll find some free apps to get started and il meglio (“the best”) of Italian internet courses on this page.

-One of them is the impressive Italian Uncovered course, which I’ve recently reviewed… pizzaiolo-style, with a verdict of 2 Michelin stars (4.5/5).
-Give it a look and see if it might interest you.
+One of them is the impressive Italian Uncovered course, which I’ve reviewed… pizzaiolo-style, with a final note of 4.5/5 stars.
+Give it a read and see if the course is what you need!